MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 - AllowMeetingRegistration (enabled or disabled)
 - WhoCanRegister (everyone in the company excluding guests or everyone)

-As of October 2023, for the next version of webinars, there will be a new Teams Events policy with the following settings:
+As of Decembeer 1, 2022, for the next version of webinars, there will be a new Teams Events policy with the following settings:

 - AllowWebinars  (enabled or disabled)
 - EventAccessType (everyone in the company excluding guests or everyone)